 7) Central nervous involvement: Frequently cranial nerve involvement, in particular affecting the facial nerve, less frequently the optic or oculomotor nerves.
 It can also present with leptomeningitis, diabetes insipidus, hypopituitarism, spinal cord disease, polyneuropathy, and small fiber neuropathy.

-9) Features of pulmonary hypertension are present in 5% to 15% of all patients and in 70% of patients awaiting lung transplantation.
+9) Features of pulmonary hypertension are present in 5% to 15% of all patients and in 70% of patients awaiting lung transplant.
 Given its multifactorial nature, it is classified as group 5 pulmonary hypertension.

 10) Head and neck disease: Nasal congestion, epistaxis, anosmia, hoarseness, stridor, and dysphagia.